10500 Little Patuxent Parkway, Suite 420, Columbia, Maryland 21044-3563

 Del.
 Kathleen Dumais has introduced a bill that would decriminalize adultery, making it a personal matter and not one for the courts.
 Someone charged with adultery, and found guilty, is subject to a $10 fine.

 According to the public defender’s office, five cases of adultery have been handled in the last eight years.
 In those five cases, adultery was not the primary crime.
-States in which adultery is considered criminal include: Alabama, Virginia, Minnesota, Mississippi, Arizona and 14 more, including Maryland.
+States in which adultery is considered criminal include Alabama, Virginia, Minnesota, Mississippi, Arizona, and 14 more, including Maryland.

 Related posts

-What you need to know about dividing a business in a Maryland divorce
+What you should know about common law marriage in Maryland

 Footer map